Ayushmi-Adh/SQL-College-Projects/README.md

 ### 4. Data Definition:

-- SQL can be used to define the structure of a database, including creating tables and defining relationships between them.
+- SQL can be used to define the structure of a database, including creating tables and defining relationships between them...

 ```sql
 -- Creating a table